The mail is getting slower this week: Here’s why and what it means for your deliveries

-After a year plagued with pandemic slowdowns, the United States Postal Service could hardly be called the class overachiever.
+After a year plagued with pandemic slowdowns, the United States Postal Service (USPS) could hardly be called the class overachiever.
 But this Friday, it’s making that lax approach to deadlines official by loosening some of its mail delivery guarantees by roughly 30%.

 Here’s what to know: